velev1/CSharp-Part-2/06. Strings and Text Processing/README.md

 ### Problem 7.
 Encode/decode
 *	Write a program that encodes and decodes a string using given encryption key (cipher).
 *	The key consists of a sequence of characters.
-*	The encoding/decoding is done by performing XOR (exclusive or) operation over the first letter of the string with the first of the key, the second – with the second, etc. When the last key character is reached, the next is the first.
+*	The encoding/decoding is done by performing XOR (exclusive or) operation over the first letter of the string with the first of the key, the second â€“ with the second, etc. When the last key character is reached, the next is the first.

 ### Problem 8.
 Extract sentences
 *	Write a program that extracts from a given text all sentences containing given **word**.